UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 ```

 If you want to install individual files without the script then you can use the iput command.
-If you install the files in a directory with the same name as the name of a category it will become the schema for that category and that category alone.
+If you install the files in a directory with the same name as the name of a category it will become the schema for that category and that category alone, when the category is created afterwards.
+Existing categories without a specific schema will still use the default schema.
 To update existing files use the force flag "-f".
 See the example below.
 Please replace `${RODSZONE}` with the current iRODS Zone and `${CATEGORY}` with the category you want to install.